pgspider/sqlite_fdw/README.md

 - Support update to foreign table
 - WHERE clauses are pushdowned
 - Aggregate function are pushdowned
-- Order By is pushdowned.
+- Order By is pushdowned
+- Joins (left/right/inner) are pushdowned
 - Limit and Offset are pushdowned (*when all tables queried are fdw)
 - Transactions